Imperial College London Doctoral Academic Communication Requirement

 Students must take the first available DACR Assessment 1 after fully registering onto their doctoral programme, within 3 months of the registration date.
 This is because the aim of the Requirement is to identify as soon as possible those who need to improve their writing competence, and to ensure they can access support in the first 12 months of their doctoral programme.

-- Valid* 4-year undergraduate degree studied in full within a majority English speaking country
+- Valid* 3-year (minimum) undergraduate degree studied in full within a majority English speaking country

 - Valid* IELTS 8.0 overall (minimum) at the time of fully registering onto the doctoral programme

 *Please note that all the above are only valid if awarded within the two years prior to the doctoral programme registration date. †Other English proficiency tests as equivalents are considered on a case by case basis.